-Another busy year at Riley Purgatory Bluff Creek Watershed (RPBCWD or the District) and, in many ways, a normal year following the contortions needed to deal with the pandemic years.
+Another busy year at RPBCWD and, in many ways, a normal year following the contortions needed to deal with the pandemic years.
 We have returned to bringing water resource science back into the classrooms and at tabling events.
 We have held Technical Advisory Committee meetings in person.
 Most importantly, staff have been able to work collaboratively on various projects and programs.